It’s a question that people ask at the get go:

 After a construction project is started, site visits are always done additionally by the hour with a minimum of $100 per visit.
 Once a week is usually typical to help us keep tabs on things with a good contractor managing your job.
 We strongly encourage our clients to keep us involved this way, as that's the best way to ensure the integrity of the design is achieved.
 Site visits are defined as unscheduled visits done at our convenience, to check on the job.
 These are not onsite meetings.
 Onsite meetings are done at the regular hourly rate.

-These estimates of fees generally include:
+Design fees generally include:

-- Schematic Design Presentation in my studio
+- Schematic Design Presentation

 - Two or three additional meetings or shopping as required for the project